You must check the customer’s ID when an order contains age-restricted items. You’re required to do this even if the customer looks older than 18.

 - Leave the age-restricted products anywhere except the delivery address.
 If the customer doesn’t provide proof that they’re over 18, the alcohol should be disposed of responsibly

 - Ask for the customer's date of birth without checking their ID

 - Deliver alcohol to customers in public places – alcohol can only be delivered to residential and business addresses

 - Photographic identity card bearing the national Proof of Age Standards Scheme (PASS) hologram

-- Enter the customer’s date of birth and tap Confirm age – the app will tell you whether the customer is over 18.
+- Enter the customer’s date of birth and tap Confirm age – the app will tell you whether the customer is over 18

-- If the customer is over 18 you can give them the order and mark it as delivered.
+- If the customer is over 18 you can give them the order and mark it as delivered

-- sell them on to anyone else
+- sell age-restricted items on to anyone else

 - give alcohol to anyone who is already drunk

 If you can’t deliver part of the order because the customer doesn’t have ID, is underage, or is already drunk, you'll still be paid the full fee for the order.